 - Applicant must complete and submit a Scholarship Application by Friday, May 19, 2017.

 SCHOLARSHIP APPLICANTS MUST PROVIDE:

-DEADLINE for the application is Friday, November 21, 2016 5:00 P.M.
+DEADLINE for the application is Friday, May 19, 2017 at 5:00 P.M.
 EST. Applications postmarked or received after this date will not be considered.